agda/agda-stdlib/paper/paper.md

 these types and programs can be seen respectively as theorem statements and proofs.

-This paper presents the Agda standard library (hereafter: `agda-stdlib` [@agda-stdlib-v2.0]), which offers fundamental definitions and results necessary for users to quickly begin developing Agda programs and proofs.
+This paper presents the Agda standard library [@agda-stdlib-v2.0], hereafter referred to as `agda-stdlib`, which offers fundamental definitions necessary for users to quickly begin developing Agda programs and proofs.
 Unlike the standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also a substantial portion of the basic discrete mathematics essential for proving the correctness of programs.

 # Statement of need